-He was tough to ignore on Saturday because he was omnipresent.
+He was because he was omnipresent.

 He made a game-high 12 tackles.
 He intercepted a pass for a touchdown—the first pick-six of his high school career—and when he wasn’t doing all of that, he was catching passes and causing problems all afternoon for perennial Inter-Academic League power Malvern Prep.
 As a sophomore, the 6-foot-2, 215-pound linebacker made first-team all-Inter Ac.